yo-ru/osu-stream/README.md

 ## Building

 The primary target of osu!stream is iOS.
-It should compile with relatively little effort via `osu!stream.sln` (tested via Visual Studio for Mac and Rider).
+It should compile with relatively little effort via `osu!stream.sln`; tested via:
+- Visual Studio for Mac and Rider.
+- Visual Studio 2022 for Windows utilizing Xarmin "Pair with Mac" for build/deploy.

 It will also run on desktop (tested only on windows) via `osu!stream_desktop.sln`.
 Note that the desktop release needs slightly differently packaged beatmaps (as it doesn't support `m4a` of released beatmaps).